joelchrono12/joelchrono12.ml/_posts/2025-05-25-new-desk-and-keyboard.md

 Getting to really customize my space how I want is something that I couldn't really afford when I was a student, it's one of those nice adult things I get to do with my own money and it's honestly kind of awesome.

 The keyboard I got feels good so far, I've never really had issues with thin laptop keyabords, I actually kind of liked them---I admit that I barely used other keyboards but the cheap ones at school.
-I am liking the feel I've gotten so far typing this.
+I am liking the feel it has while typing all of this.
 I hope I don't get the itch to really get into mechanical keyboards, it's too expensive, and scary---*send help.*

 In the end, I am really happy with how everything turned out!
-From assemtly to decorating, it was a nice time!
+From assemtly to decorating everything, I had a nice time.

 This is day 71 of [#100DaysToOffload](https://100daystooffload.com)